makersacademy/rps-challenge/README.md

 2. cd rps-challenge
 3. Run the command `gem install bundle` (if you don't have bundle already)
 4. When the installation completes, run `bundle`
-5. rackup
+5. Run `rackup`
-6. open browser at localhost: with relevant port number used by rackup e.g. localhost:9292
+6. Open browser at localhost: with relevant port number used by rackup e.g. localhost:9292
+7. View the app here: https://blooming-chamber-39754.herokuapp.com/?

 Usage